rgpihlstrom/Multiple-Linear-Regression/README.md

 ## Data
 1. Provided Data: The initial source of data entailed approximately 21k sales transactions that took place between May 2014 – May 2015 in the county of King in the state of Washington.
 In addition to providing the actual sales price reached for each home, the provided data also included metadata for each home sold such as: Square Footage of Lot, Square Footage Above, Square Footage of Basement, Grade of Home, Condition of Home, Views Available, Other misc features.

 2.	**Scraped Data**:King County Tax Assessor Data:  This data contains several years of past appraisal information used to justify taxes levied per house.
-The data from the Tax Assesor Office also include additional physical attributes as well as school district associated with each Parcel ID.
+The data from the Tax Assessor Office also include additional physical attributes as well as school district associated with each Parcel ID.
 Example: https://blue.kingcounty.com/Assessor/eRealProperty/Dashboard.aspx?ParcelNbr=7338200240

 3.	**Scraped Data**: King County School District & Rank:  This data is used to get the ranking of the school district associated with each of the homes in the initial dataset discussed above.
 Example: https://backgroundchecks.org/top-school-districts-in-washington-2018.html